manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 There are other storage method that can be considered when freezing coffee:

 - **The original bag** - press out as much air/gas as possible and tape up the valve (electrical tape or duct tape works well) or put it in a ziplock bag.
 If the bag was previously flushed with inert gas, the coffee will preserve particularly well as there will be even less oxygen in the bag.
-If there's no valve you can try just putting it straight in the freezer or puncturing the bag to press the air/gas out.
-This may well be the best option if freezing a whole bag of coffee, particularly if the bag has been flushed with inert gas.
+If there's no valve you can try just putting it straight in the freezer or puncturing the bag to press the air/gas out (and then taping over the puncture).
+This may well be the best option for freezing a whole bag of coffee, particularly if the bag has been flushed with inert gas.
-- **Ziplock bags** - bags with a double seal are a good option, available from IKEA and other places.
+- **Ziplock bags** - bags with a double seal are a good option, I like the ones from IKEA.
 Press out the air, or use a straw to suck out the air if you like, and seal the bag.
 - **Glass bottles** - silicone stoppers can create a good seal.
 - **Glass jars** - make sure it has a tight-fitting lid.
 - **Tied-up plastic freezer bag** - low cost and takes up very little space.
 Press out the air and tie it up tightly.

 These are some are low cost options that are available if you want to try freezing some coffee.
 It would be interesting to know exactly how well these methods perform over time, and I'd like to test these out more to be able to provide better recommendations; however, if you want to preserve coffee for a few months, possibly more, these are all options worth considering.

 There are a few storage methods I don’t recommend: reusable ziplock bags with valves are appealing but I have found that air tends to leak back into these quickly, particularly after being reused.
 Ryan Woodgate has mentioned having similar experiences with them.
-Similarly, rigid plastic containers or bottles with vacuum valves have similar issues: the partial vacuum inside the container is essentially trying to suck air in all the time so any imperfections in the seal will cause air to be leaked back into the container.
+Rigid plastic containers or bottles with vacuum valves have similar issues: the partial vacuum inside the container is essentially trying to suck air in all the time so any imperfections in the seal will cause air to be leaked back into the container.
 Also, Fellow do not recommend using their Atmos Vacuum Canisters in a freezer due to negative effects on the seal.